Gibbs measures for geodesic flow on CAT(-1) spaces: Introduction

-With Theorem \ref{thmx:op} established, we have the same first step as \cite{OP04,PPS} to characterize the Gibbs measure as an equilibrium state.
-However, we need new ideas, particularly in the uniqueness part of the proof.
+Given Theorem \ref{thmx:op}, the proof of Theorem \ref{thmx:existunique} starts with the same strategy as \cite{OP04,PPS} to characterize the Gibbs measure as an equilibrium state.
 We review the strategy and differences with the Riemannian case at the start of \S \ref{s.thermodynamic}.
-A key difference is that the uniqueness argument in \cite{OP04,PPS} makes use of the equality case of Jensen's inequality, which we can never arrive at in the presence of the error terms arising from the construction.
-We give a novel argument based on Kullbeck-Leibler divergences which is robust enough to apply in this setting, allowing us to prove the following. \begin{thmx} Let $m_\varphi$ be the measure provided by Theorem \ref{maintheorem}, and suppose that $\Omega X$ has finite upper box dimension with respect to $d_{GX}$.
-If $m_\varphi$ is finite, then after normalizing to be a probability measure, it is the unique equilibrium state for $\varphi$. \end{thmx}
+A key difference is that the uniqueness argument in \cite{OP04,PPS} makes use of the equality case of Jensen's inequality, which we can never arrive at in the presence of the error terms arising from the coarse construction.
+We give a novel argument based on Kullbeck-Leibler divergences which is robust enough to apply in this setting.